Duncanma/Blog/content/Blog/ok-if-you-are-programming-against-ad-this-is-so-very-cool.md

 ---
 date: 2004-04-26T10:42:00+00:00
-title: Ok, if you are programming against AD&#8230; this is so very cool&#8230;
+title: Ok, if you are programming against AD... this is so very cool...
 type: posts
 ---
 This very recent article from [CodeProject.com](http://www.codeproject.com/) shows a Windows Forms control (C#) that allows you to browse AD objects...
 I have some issues with the implemenation (mainly: why use a User Control... why not just inherit from TreeView?), but the idea is great and well... **it works**, so why not take a look!?!